Stress leads to emotional eating and influences your eating habits

 There are helpful strategies: becoming your own best friend and radical self-acceptance

-With this attitude we recognise our stress related eating habits and are able to change them.
+With this attitude, we recognize our stress-related eating habits and are able to change them.